 A few other legal matters to keep in mind when it comes to these sorts of car accidents:

-If you sue an uninsured or underinsured driver and win, your settlement probably will be limited to what wasn’t covered by your insurance (or by the other driver’s insurance up to their limit if they were underinsured.
+If you sue an uninsured or underinsured driver and win, your settlement could be limited to what wasn’t covered by your insurance.

 Going to court isn’t likely to be worth your time and effort if the uninsured or underinsured driver probably won’t be able to pay for your damages.